 - a.
 Persons Eligible for Paid Sick Leave All regular full-time employees are eligible for paid sick leave. - b.
 Earning and Accumulation of Paid Sick Leave All eligible employees earn sick leave days at the rate provided for in state law.
 Nine- or tenmonth employees who work during summer school earn one sick day for the entire summer session.
 Eligible employees may accumulate sick leave as provided by state law. - c.
 Use of Sick Leave Eligible employees may only use paid sick leave for absences caused by the following: - 1.
 Personal illness; - 2.
 Incapacitating personal injury; - 3.
-Attendance upon an ill member of the employee's immediate family, (parent, spouse, child, foster child currently in the care and custody of the employee, sibling, child currently in the care and custody of the employee for whom a petition for adoption has been filed); or an individual with a close personal tie. - 4.
+Attendance upon an ill member of the employee's immediate family, defined as a spouse, parent, child, sibling or any person with a close personal tie; - 4.
 Death of a family member, including a spouse, parent, child, sibling, mother or father-in-law, son or daughter-in-law, brother or sister-in-law, nephew or niece, grandparent, grandchild, aunt or uncle; - 5.
-Death, injury, or sickness of another person who has unusually strong personal ties to the employee, such as a person who stood in loco parentis; or - 6.
-Attendance upon an adopted child, who is three years of age or younger, - d.
+Death or care of an individual with whom unusually strong personal ties exist because of a relationship other than those listed above. - d.
 Certification By taking sick leave, the employee is certifying that the sick leave is being used for one of the reasons provided in state law.
-If the employee's immediate supervisor has probable cause to believe that an employee has abused or misused sick leave, a physician's statement verifying the existence and nature of the illness or medical condition or documentation verifying a petition for adoption or a death may be required by the school system as appropriate.
+If the employee's immediate supervisor has probable cause to believe that an employee has abused or misused sick leave, a physician's statement verifying the existence and nature of the illness or medical condition or documentation verifying a death may be required by the school system as appropriate.
 Abuse of sick leave may subject the employee to disciplinary action.